 There are a lot of things to consider as you plan your very first trip to Orlando’s Universal Studios.
 We recently ran across a great article by Robert Niles that breaks down everything you need to plan your day.
-Read his article or review our highlights below.

 Before You Go